 Read more about internship opportunities.

-Minor Programs: Students majoring in marketing have a wide variety of minors available to them, including a sports management specialization offered through the Busch School of Business and Economics.
+Minor Programs: Students majoring in marketing have a wide variety of minors available to them, including a sports management specialization offered through the Busch School of Business.
 Marketing majors also may choose from disciplines offered across the University.
 Popular choices include: art, media studies, and modern languages.
 Students majoring in marketing may not minor in a business discipline.

 In today’s competitive job market, gaining professional or internship experience during college is critical to finding employment upon graduation.
 Planning for and obtaining that experience should begin early in a student’s academic career.
 To educate and assist students in finding professional opportunities, we offer a career development program during the fall and spring semesters for freshmen, sophomores, juniors and seniors.